Larry Linville: Later career

 After M*A*S*H, Linville starred or appeared in many films and television series.
 He was a guest-star on many television series, most frequently Murder, She Wrote, Fantasy Island, The Love Boat, The FBI Story, and CHiPs.
 He also appeared on episodes of Airwolf (he played Maxwell in "And a Child Shall Lead") and The Rockford Files, and appeared in the television movie The Girl, the Gold Watch & Dynamite (1981).
 He also played a stock character—the "Crazy General"—along with Edward Winter in the pilot episode of Misfits of Science.
 He also co-starred in the short-lived sitcom Grandpa Goes to Washington with Jack Albertson.

 Linville appeared as jealous ex-boyfriend Randy Bigelow in the short-lived 1982 Disney series Herbie, the Love Bug.
 He also starred in the short-lived The Jeffersons spinoff Checking In, where he played Florence Johnston's (Marla Gibbs) nemesis, Lyle Block; however, this series only lasted four episodes.
 In 1984, Linville co-starred on Paper Dolls, a nighttime drama on ABC offering a glimpse behind-the-scenes of the fashion industry.
 In 1991, Linville appeared on an episode of the television series Night Court as a doctor.
 Linville also appeared in an episode of Lois & Clark: The New Adventures of Superman season 1 episode 3 as a crackpot claiming to have been abducted by Superman and taken aboard his spaceship.

 His film appearances included School Spirit (1985), Earth Girls Are Easy (1988), C.H.U.D.
 II: Bud the C.H.U.D.
 (1989), Rock 'n' Roll High School Forever (1991), A Million to Juan (1994), No Dessert, Dad, till You Mow the Lawn (1994), and Fatal Pursuit (1995).

 Linville appeared as an interview subject for Memories of M*A*S*H, a 1991 special commemorating the 20th anniversary of the series.
 In 1997, he joined Larry Gelbart (the producer and creator of M*A*S*H) and David Ogden Stiers (who played Frank Burns' replacement on the sitcom, Major Charles Winchester) to attend a deactivation ceremony for the last remaining U.S. MASH unit in Korea.

 Marriages and family

-He was married five times, including once to Kate Geer (daughter of actor Will Geer and sister of actress Ellen Geer), with whom he had a daughter, Kelly Linville (born 1970), before they divorced.
-Kelly was his only child.
+He was married five times, including once to Kate Geer (daughter of actor Will Geer and sister of actress Ellen Geer), with whom he had a daughter before they divorced.
 He also married (and divorced) Vana Tribbey, Melissa Gallant, and Susan Hagan.
 His last marriage was to Deborah Guydon, who was by his side when he died.